ypl6/heaplens/README.md

 ## 💡 Usage

-It is suggested to run `gdb` under root privileges:
+It is suggested to run `gdb` under root when debugging privileged programs:

 ```shell
 $ sudo su